-While obesity can cause hypoglycemia, so can malnourishment.
+Malnourishment can also cause hypoglycemia.
 For a small breed like the Chihuahua, even missing one or two meals can cause low blood sugar levels.
 Again, this is because they have such a small body mass already.
 They need a consistent and steady diet to maintain healthy levels of sugar.

-If your dog experiences these serious conditions, get them to a vet immediately.
-In less severe cases, begin by given your dog a small dose of sugar with honey or corn syrup.
+If your dog experiences these serious signs of hypoglycemia, get them to a vet immediately.
+In less severe cases, begin by giving your dog a small dose of sugar with honey or corn syrup.
 This can easily be done with an eye-dropper or by rubbing the honey on his or her gums.
-Slowly give them a bit more and if their condition does not improve within a few hours, contact your vet.
+Slowly give them a bit more and if their condition does not improve within an hour, contact your vet.

 Otherwise, the best way to avoid hypoglycemia is preventative care.
 Dogs should always have access to fresh, clean water.
-Diets should consist of high-protein, lower grain foods.
-Small dogs need to eat smaller meals throughout the day.
-You can check out the amounts and such in this article.
-Or consult your vet on the exact amounts and times.
+Diets should consist of high-quality nutrients.
+Small dogs need to eat smaller meals throughout the day-especially puppies.
+Consult your vet on the exact amounts and times.